Korean or Japanese: Which One to Learn?

 The question of how long it takes to learn Korean or Japanese doesn’t have a concrete answer.

-Knowing basic Japanese can take around 6 months, starting from scratch.
+Starting from scratch, learning basic Japanese can take around 6 months.
 You’ll learn to speak, write, and read in Japanese as part of the process.

 Once you’ve mastered the basics, you can pass the N5 or N4 of the JLPT or Q5 or Q4 of the NAT-Test.

-Everyone learns at their own speed so it might take less or over 6 months.
+Everyone learns at their speed so that it might take less or more than six months.
 The easiest way to become fluent in Japanese is to practice it often.

-Luckily, many resources are available, like books, podcasts, study materials, and apps for learning Japanese.
+Luckily, there are many resources, such as books, podcasts, study materials, and apps for learning Japanese.

 You can even study Japanese by watching anime and music videos with English subtitles!